 As the first human rights center at a business school in Europe, the education of future managers is part of our core mission.
 Through research, teaching, and establishing networks of business scholars, we advance our human rights agenda at business schools and prepare the next generation of business school graduates to manage human rights challenges in corporate practice.

 Our Case Studies are written primarily for teaching purposes with pedagogical objectives.
-However, they also demonstrate that integrating human rights is indeed possible and, under specific conditions, compatible with broader business objectives.
+However, they also demonstrate that integrating human rights in business is indeed possible and, under specific conditions, compatible with broader business objectives.

 We teach business and human rights at the University of Geneva in the bachelor’s and master’s program.